SandipanMondal123/todo/README.md

 Full Stack **MERN (MongoDB + Express + ReactJS + NodeJS)** CRUD Todo App that I made.
 Hope you enjoy!

 I'm currently expanding on this project by adding user authentication and JWT for more security.
-I am also going to use Redux for state management.
+I am also going to use Redux .

 As a result, I will deploy the app once I finish!